Wolverhampton South East

 Wolverhampton South East is a constituency in West Midlands that was created in 1974.
 The seat has been represented in the House of Commons of the Parliament of the United Kingdom by Pat McFadden of the Labour Party since 2005.
-McFadden currently serves as Chancellor of the Duchy of Lancaster under the government of Keir Starmer.
+McFadden has served as Secretary of State for Work and Pensions under the government of Keir Starmer since 2025, previously serving as Chancellor of the Duchy of Lancaster from 2024.

 Boundaries

 Historic

 1974–1983: The County Borough of Wolverhampton wards of Bilston East, Bilston North, Blakenhall, Ettingshall, Parkfield, and Spring Vale.

 1983–2010: The Metropolitan Borough of Wolverhampton wards of Bilston East, Bilston North, Blakenhall, East Park, Ettingshall, and Spring Vale.

 2010–2024: The City of Wolverhampton wards of Bilston East, Bilston North, Blakenhall, East Park, Ettingshall, and Spring Vale, and the Metropolitan Borough of Dudley ward of Coseley East.

 Current

 Further to the 2023 periodic review of Westminster constituencies, which was based on the ward structure in place on 1 December 2020, and taking into account the local government boundary review in the City of Wolverhampton which came into effect in May 2023, the constituency comprises the following from the 2024 general election: